Skip to main content

 Cate Dombrowski

 Cate Dombrowski is a Content Data Analyst at Omniscient Digital, where she blends storytelling with statistics.
 With a background in marketing and data analytics, she’s driven by a curiosity to uncover hidden insights or validate ideas with data.
-Outside of work, she enjoys kickboxing, golf, and snowboarding Colorado’s Epic Pass resorts.
+Outside of work, she enjoys cycling, trying new restaurants, and reading in Central Park.